sopel-irc/sopel.chat/index.md

 probably a lot easier—but there is <a href="https://github.com/sopel-irc/docker-sopel">an Officially Unofficial™ Docker container</a> available.</dd>

+<dt>Can I use Sopel with Ansible?</dt>
+<dd>One of our users created <a href="https://github.com/sopel-irc/ansible-sopel">an
+Officially Unofficial™ Ansible role</a> to deploy Sopel.
+It supports running multiple instances in parallel.
+As with the Docker image, availability of technical support may vary.</dd>

 <dt>Does Sopel work on Google App Engine?</dt>
 <dd>A few scattered tutorials for using SQLAlchemy on App Engine appear to
 exist, but we haven't formally tested anything.
 If you want to run Sopel on